 No hyperbole here – you’re touring a series of basements.
 You’ll have to climb some stairs, the lighting is weird, and the floors are uneven.
 Wear shoes you can walk in.
 It’s not a difficult walk by any means, but you do need to watch your step.
 You’ll also walk between spaces in Pioneer Square, so you might want a rain jacket or umbrella if you’re doing the tour on a wet day – which can be any season in Seattle.
 It’s a little cool below ground, too; prepare for that.
 Kids are welcome, but it’s recommended they be at least seven years old to participate.

 The tour starts in the heart of Pioneer Square at Doc Maynard’s, a restored 1890s saloon with a gorgeous mirrored bar – there are snacks and drinks at the Underground Café if you need a bite before (or after) the tour.
 You can show up and buy tickets for the tour, which is fine during low season, but during high season, you may have to wait a few hours to join a group.
-If you’d like to have more control over you schedule, buy tickets in advance, online ($9.00 for kids, $19.00 for adults).
+If you’d like to have more control over your schedule, buy tickets in advance, online ($10.00 for kids, $22.00 for adults).

 The Underground was condemned in 1907, but in 1965, Bill Speidel, an enterprising columnist for the Seattle Times, started taking people on tours and retelling the history of Seattle to his guests.
 Now, the Underground Tour operates almost every day of the year and is a popular attraction for visitors – and locals who feel like they need a refresher course in their town’s history.
 The tour company also offers a ghost hunting tour and a saucier adults-only bus tour of the city.

-For a more intimate underground tour option, consider Beneath the Streets; groups are smaller and the vibe is less corporate, though the guides are just as knowledgable.
+For a more intimate underground tour option, consider Beneath the Streets; groups are smaller and the vibe is less corporate, though the guides are just as knowledgeable.
 (Rumor has it, many of them used to work for the other company.)
-Tours run daily, year round, and are about an hour long. $15/adult, $8/child.
+Tours run daily, year-round, and are about an hour long. $25/adult, $15/child.